ws-garcia/VBA-CSV-interface/docs/examples/importation-examples.md

 	Dim conf As parserConfig

 	Set CSVint = New CSVinterface
-	Set conf = CSVint.ParseConfig
+	Set conf = CSVint.parseConfig
 	With conf
 	    .path = "C:\100000.quoted.csv"
-	    .dynamicTyping = False
 	End With
+	With CSVint
-	CSVint.GuessDelimiters conf 'Try to guess CSV file data delimiters CSVint.ImportFromCSV(conf).DumpToSheet 'Import and dump the data to a new Worksheet Set CSVint = Nothing 'Terminate the current instance End Sub
+	    .GuessDelimiters conf 'Try to guess CSV file data delimiters .ImportFromCSV(conf).DumpToSheet 'Import and dump the data to a new Worksheet End With
+	Set CSVint = Nothing 'Terminate the current instance End Sub
 ```